tencent cloud

 private Producer<String> producer;

-// Create client and producer objects in an initialization program
+//Create the client and producer objects in the initialization program.

 public void init() throws Exception {